codymj/interview-prep/technical/01_pre_leetcode/README.md

 Once the tools are mastered, the solutions become much more obvious, though still require practice of course.

 This is the list that I used, but it is not exhaustive by any means.
-I consider it the bare minimum to solve LeetCode easy and medium problems confortably.
-It is also going to
+I consider it the bare minimum to solve LeetCode easy and medium problems confortably which will be the vast majority of code challenges in interviews.

 ## Containers

 This may seem like a lot of containers, but the majority of them have similar interfaces.
-Know how to construct them, utilize their iterators, and be able to discuss their tradeoffs.
+Know how to construct them, utilize their iterators, and be able to discuss their tradeoffs regarding time and space complexity.

 ### Sequential Containers